WORK IN PROGRESS. There are no tracklist nor material sequence known for that short lived project so we tried to gather and organize songs that could fit the timeline and the vibe of the project, leftover tracks from All Eyez On Me and from Outlaw Immortalz : Thug Life II. We saw the thing as Thug L

 version that could have been made by Death Row engineers but it is much more logic to imagine that 2Pac recorded firstly as usual

 waiting for his guests.
-The song never appeared anywhere after being dropped from All Eyez On Me so it is very probably a studio first take.
-Anyway,
+The song never appeared anywhere after being dropped from All Eyez On Me so it was very probably a studio first take (for an aborted Fatal N Felony project).
+Moreover, "Late Night" was

 the title of a Dramacydal/2Pac unreleased song intended to be in Dramacydal